 Same chairs different upholstery (or seat cushions).
 Another way to mix up a set of matching chairs is to re‐cover the seats in an array of different fabrics.
 Or for nonupholstered wooden chairs simply add fresh seat cushions in a pleasing range of colors and patterns.

 Showerheads.
 You don't have to give up a luxe shower experience to save water.
 Feel virtuous when lathering up with a WaterSense‐certified shower head.
 WaterSense understands that no one wants a wimpy shower spray so all their approved fixtures tout a "satisfactory shower that is equal to or better than conventional showerheads on the market" while using just 2 gallons of water per minute.

 Rosetta Loreta Bathroom September 22nd, 2017

 Bidets.
 The U.S. is known for a love of being uberclean so it's surprising that we haven't embraced bidets as they offer a cleanliness we can't get with toilet paper.
 Beyond cleanliness bidets save water because making toilet paper is an incredibly water‐intensive process.
 And some bidet users increase their shower intervals saving more water still.

 Café table and invisible chairs.
 This itty‐bitty seating area proves that even truly tiny spaces don't need to sacrifice style.
 Seek out the smallest sleekest café table you can find and place a pair of clear chairs (made from acrylic or Lucite) around it.
 Style it up between meals with a cute fruit bowl.

-Natzu Shimizu Bathroom September 19th, 2017
+Natzu Shimizu Bathroom September 22nd, 2017